Hardcoreprawn/architecture/unpublished/posts/solutions/business-data-and-how-to-manage-it.md

 * Data Governance, such as lineage, catalogue and provenance.
 * Data Factories, which process and ingest data to operational services.
 * Data APIs, which support OpenAPI specifications and allow systems to communicate and interrogate each other
-* Data Marts; analytical 'shop-fronts' which store processed data for known use cases
+* Data Marts; analytical 'shop-fronts' which store processed data for known use cases.

+As an organisation, you need to decide whether a 'hypermarket', or little specialist shops is the right approach.
+One stop can be good, but specialists might fit.
+It could also be a blend, where your business has some areas that require a more specialist shop than others.

 Nice-to-Haves